turkaysoft/vcardix/README.md

 | **CPU** | x64 or ARM64 | x64 or ARM64 |
 | **RAM** | 50 MB Free RAM | 100 MB Free RAM |
 | **.NET** | .NET Framework 4.8.1 | .NET Framework 4.8.1 |

 ---

-## Getting Started

-1. Navigate to the **[Releases](https://github.com/turkaysoft/vcardix/releases/latest)** page.
-2. Download the latest ZIP file.
-3.  **Extract all files from the ZIP** (Important: Application requires all folder contents to run correctly).
-4. Launch the executable corresponding to your architecture:
-    * `VCardix_x64.exe`: For standard 64-bit Intel/AMD systems.
-    * `VCardix_arm64.exe`: For ARM-based devices like Surface Pro.

----